Guide for Undocumented Individuals Traveling in the U.S.

 You may also find the following information on the U.S. Customs and Border Protection website helpful.

-[1] If you’re traveling with an expired license or passport you may still be able to fly.
-Acceptable forms of ID cannot be more than 12 months past the identified expiration date.
+[2] If you’re traveling with an expired license or passport, you may still be able to fly.
+Acceptable forms of ID cannot be more than two years past the identified expiration date.
 Click here for more information.

-This resource was created by Jesús Flores Rodríguez with editing support from Claire Calderón and Denia Pérez, Esq.
+This resource was created by Jesús Flores Rodríguez of Immigrants Rising and revised by Mindy Phillips of The Legalization Project, with editing support from Claire Calderón, Denia Pérez, Esq., and Keziah Aurin.

 Immigrants Rising helps you make decisions based on your potential, not your perceived limits.
 Visit our website so you can see what’s possible: immigrantsrising.org.
-For inquiries regarding this resource, please contact Jesus Flores, Career Pathways Manager, at [email protected].
-Revised 2/2025.
+For inquiries regarding this resource, please contact us at [email protected] with the title of the resource included in the email subject line.

 Back to Resources